ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ## Open issues

-- Measurement plugin name with commas cannot be used for building the measurement through non-interactive mode for multiple measurements.
+- Measurement plug-in name with commas cannot be used for building the measurement through non-interactive mode for multiple measurements.